-Figure 5 gives the PDC goodness metrics for the two-minute cadence data, with residual correlation goodness and introduced noise goodness shown on a scale between 0 (bad) and 1 (good).
-The performance of PDC is very good and generally uniform over most of the field
+Figure 5 gives the PDC goodness metrics for residual correlation and introduced noise on a scale between 0 (bad) and 1 (good).
+The performance of PDC is very good and generally uniform over most of the field of view.
+Figure 6 shows the achieved Combined Differential Photometric Precision (CDPP) at 1-hour timescales for all targets.